dbohdan/pago/README.md

 pago encrypts passwords with one or more public keys using [age](https://github.com/FiloSottile/age) (pronounced with a hard "g").
 The public keys are called "recipients".
-A private key matching any of the recipient public keys can decrypt the password.
+A private key matching one of the recipient public keys can decrypt the password.
 The private keys are called "identities".
 The file with the identities is encrypted with a password, also using age.

 pago implements an agent like [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent) or [gpg-agent](https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html).
-The agent caches the identities used to decrypt the passwords.
+The agent caches the identities.
 This mean you don't have to enter the master password again during a session. pago starts the agent the first time you enter the master password.
 You can also start and stop the agent manually.